 We're already seeing some announcements that NBCUniversal will release some films on video on demand at the same date they were supposed to go to theaters — and they include one of our below picks.

-- Best family movies on Netflix in March 2020
+- And for family night?
+The best family movies on Netflix

 For the time being, though, some multiplexes are staying open (while many others close) and some movies, like Black Widow and Bond 25: No Time to Die (which, itself, was moved from April to November), are still planned to come out this year.